The Columbia Track Club Presents

 The Colts are a competitive running team for kids ages 6 to 14.
 This program, part of the Central Missouri Athletics Circuit, promotes healthy activity and opportunities through running for boys and girls.
 The team practices together once a week in the fall and runs cross-country.

-CTC annually awards $500 to $1,000 scholarships to one male and female from each local high school.
+CTC annually awards $1,000 scholarships to one male and female from a local high school.
 To be considered for the scholarships, students must be involved in either track & field or cross-country and be an active member of CTC where he/she has volunteered in various running/walking events.
 The scholarships are funded by club memberships, club-sponsored events and private donations.

 In 2001, CTC donated a water fountain to the MKT trailhead at Scott Boulevard.
-In addition, CTC lends a helping hand to several hospitals and charitable organizations.
+In addition, CTC has given a helping hand to several hospitals and charitable organizations over the years.
+Fisher House

 If you would like to learn more or join Columbia Track Club for $20, click here.